telefonicaid/fiware-monitoring/doc/manuals/admin/README.rst

 NGSI Adapter uses TCP 1337 as default port, although it can be changed using the ``--listenPort`` command line option.

+Additionally, a list of UDP listen ports may be specified by ``--udpEndpoints`` command line option.

 Databases